Aarthyravi/Interview/README.md

          <li>Soup</li>
         </ul>
         >>>
-  - Have to consider if the original list was provided by user input?
+ Have to consider if the original list was provided by user input?
-     *
+   - If we check whether the user input is string or not.
+And we would need to check the input is blank or not.
+     So we have to use If...else conditional statement for check and to display the proper error message.